 - understand our consumer audience and be sure that we are successfully reaching them.

-second independent review of the WELS scheme was completed in June 2015.
+The third independent review of the WELS scheme was completed in July 2021 and published on 28 September 2022.

 Research into consumer awareness of the WELS scheme found that consumers actively use the water efficiency information provided under the scheme when making purchasing decisions.